syncfusion-content/windowsforms-docs/WindowsForms/ribboncontroladv/Ribbon-Designer.md

 Smart Tag feature allows you to quickly access the most commonly used properties and options, as well as perform tasks without having to leave the control’s design surface. (resembles a right-pointing arrow)

-In Ribbon Smart Tag, we have now included the support to change some of the frequently used properties related to the Appearance, Behavior and links to access documentation and support resources of Ribbon.
+In Ribbon Smart Tag, we have included the frequently used properties related to the Appearance, Behavior and links to access documentation and support resources of Ribbon.

 ![Smart Tag of RibbonControlAdv](Ribbon_Designer_Images/Ribbon-Designer_img2.jpg)

-In ToolStripEx Smart Tag, we can now set the Text for the ToolStripEx and add Horizontal and Vertical Layout ToolStripPanelItem from the Smart Tag.
+In ToolStripEx Smart Tag, we can set the Text for the ToolStripEx and add Horizontal and Vertical Layout ToolStripPanelItem.

 ![Smart Tag of ToolStripEx](Ribbon_Designer_Images/Ribbon-Designer_img3.jpg)